 Skip to main content

-• Unified Advertising API: Single interface for all advertising platforms
+• One Protocol: Single interface for all advertising platforms

 • Platform Agnostic: Works with any compatible advertising platform